Nothing about this calendar is normal.

 I have no idea how that is in any way useful, I just thought it was cool.
 (And was danged difficult to figure out.)

 Meteor showers, eclipses and equinoxes, oh my!
-There’s even a transit of Mercury in 2019.
+There’s even a conjunction of Jupiter and Saturn in 2020.

-Handy info boxes explain what each one is (what is a transit of Mercury?) or some interesting facts about it.
+Handy info boxes explain what each one is (what is a conjunction of Jupiter and Saturn?) or some interesting facts about it.

 Of course the calendar has to have great photos!
 All the photos on this site are part of this year’s calendar.